Admissions officer Annette Larsen answers the most common questions from international applicants interested in our Master's programmes.

 If you already hold a Master’s degree you can find more information about your possibilities of being admitted to a second Master’s degree programme under Students already holding a Master’s degree.

-All applicants with a non-Danish qualifying degree to English language Master's degree programmes must document English language qualifications comparable to an 'English B level' in the Danish upper secondary school ('gymnasium').
+All applicants without a legal right of admission to English language Master's degree programmes must provide documentation of English language qualifications identical or comparable with an 'English B level' with a minimum GPA of 3.0 in the Danish upper secondary school ('gymnasium').